LucasTonanez/gas-price-predictor/README.md

 3. Create a FRED API key
 Create a .env file in the project root:
 FRED_API_KEY=your_api_key_here
-4. Create the data directory
-mkdir data
-5. Download and engineer the data python load_gas_data_api.py
+4. Download and engineer the data python load_gas_data_api.py
-This creates:
-data/gulf_coast_gas_oil_prices.csv
+This automatically creates the data directory and writes: data/gulf_coast_gas_oil_prices.csv
-6. Train and evaluate
+5. Train and evaluate
 python train_model.py
 The script reports metrics for all four approaches, identifies the method with the lowest test MAE, and prints its next-observation gasoline-price prediction.
 ## Tech Stack
 - Python
 - pandas